 Find an appropriate venue and think about setting up a concession stand.
 Consider scheduling time for a brief intermission during the show so that visitors can visit the concession stand and not miss any of the show.

 A water balloon fight fundraiser is a straightforward fundraising idea for kids that guarantees success.
 In addition to being fun for the kids, this is also a great summer fundraiser.
 Everyone appreciates the opportunity to cool down and have fun outside during a hot summer day.
 To raise funds, you could charge a flat admission fee to join the fun or you could charge participants $1 for every water balloon.
 You can also sell branded t-shirts to all attendees for a small fee to raise extra funds.

-Then, fill all the balloons with water and set up stations for drinking water, especially if your event is on a hot day.
+Set up stations for drinking water, especially if your event is on a hot day.
 Blast good music and let the fun begin!
 Don’t forget to have the kids help with the clean-up later on!

 Pro tip: There are many ways to super-boost this fundraiser in order to raise more money:

 Let’s face it, who doesn’t love pizza?
 Now turn this love into one of the most entertaining fundraising ideas for kids.

 Visit a local pizza shop and see if they’ll donate pizza-making ingredients and their space to you for a few hours.
-Either organize a fun lunch for families, charging slightly more for the pizzas (profits going to a good cause), or organize a “make your own pizza” party.
+Either organize a fun lunch for kids, families, and community members charging slightly more for the pizzas (profits going to a good cause), or organize a “make your own pizza” party.

 Cupcake decorating is one of the most fun kids fundraising ideas out there, almost as fun as biting into the cupcakes later on!
 Kids love cupcakes and so do adults.
 You can entice different age-group people from the community and raise more funds than you can imagine.

 To organize a Cupcake decorating party, send out the invites, and promote the event well in advance.
 This will give parents enough time to plan around the family schedules.
 Suggest to parents that they dress their kids in clothes they won’t mind getting a little messy.

 Plan the scavenger hunt route and triple-check it’s appropriate and safe.
 Make sure that kids will be supervised by their parents or other adults at all times.
 Also, try to organize the scavenger hunt on a sunny day!
 Have small items ready to serve as prizes for the winning teams.
 Kids will be more motivated to find everything on the list if they know there’s a prize waiting for them at the end.
 You can also have add-ons like an obstacle course, car wash, a straw draw, balloon raffle, etc. with this fundraising idea.

 Kids seem to have a natural love for animals, so this kids’ fundraising idea is sure to be a win!

 Decide what kind of pet parade to organize i.e. will you include any pet, regardless of species or size?
 Or will it just be a dog show?
 Or a cat show?
-Then, source an appropriate location.
-Outside locations might be the most convenient, especially if dogs will be participating.
+When organizing the pet parade, the most important thing to keep in mind is the animals’ safety and well-being.

 Involve the kids in the promotion.
 You can have them create cute, little hand-made invitation cards for the community as well.
 These cards with heartfelt messages from them will inspire many people to come by and be a part of your fundraiser.
 This fundraiser is both socially and environmentally friendly, it promotes awareness-raising, declutters homes, and supports schools focussing on sustainability and waste reduction.
 It’s also a great fundraising idea that’s family-friendly and will nurture a sense of philanthropy among kids.

 Once you collect all the toys, go through the collection, and make sure they are clean and safe.
 Then, for extra fun, name all the teddies (e.g. Lazy Luke, Happy Hopper, etc.).
 Write all the names on small pieces of paper twice.
 Pin one onto the teddy (you can use stickers or pins) and fold the other and place it in the tombola box/jar.

 Kids pay to pull a ticket from the box and win the corresponding bear.
 Also, place some blank tickets in the box/jar.
 This will ensure more pulls and more donations for your needs.
 When it comes to simple fundraising ideas for kids, a teddy tombola is hard to beat.
 It’s easy to put together and run, and it can bring in a surprising amount of donations.

 Fundraising ideas for kids need to be both creative and efficient.
 Our top picks can easily be adapted for any age or grade level.
 Don’t forget to show how the funds will be used and why raising the money is important.
 Working towards a specific target also helps boost engagement and raises morale.

 Finally, while most of the kids fundraising ideas we shared above are physical events, do not forget about the digital.
 Set up a modern, functional, mobile-optimized donation form to receive donations online.